scala/docs.scala-lang/_ja/tour/abstract-type-members.md

   def length = element.length
 }
 ```
-Notice how we can use yet another abstract `type U` as an upper-type-bound.
+Notice how we can use yet another abstract type `U` in the specification of an upper-type-bound for `T`.
 This `class SeqBuffer` allows us to store only sequences in the buffer by stating that type `T` has to be a subtype of `Seq[U]` for a new abstract type `U`.

 Traits or [classes](classes.html) with abstract type members are often used in combination with anonymous class instantiations.
 To illustrate this, we now look at a program which deals with a sequence buffer that refers to a list of integers: